Merton Bank Primary School

 Art

-Mark Rothko and Michelangelo inspired creations
+Stuart Davis and BrendanJamison inspired creations

 Art plays a vital role in the educational journey of our children in the classroom.
 It provides a platform to engage with creativity and self-expression, allowing young minds to explore and communicate ideas in a unique way.